 - For complete specs: Visit the EE Revelation product page

 The 850 fill power down used in the Stock Revelation is duck down, while the 950 fill power down option available on Custom Revelation Quilts is goose down.
-Regardless, down fill power, which is a measure of the compressibility of down and correlated with insulation value, is a species independent measure…meaning that duck and goose down with the same fill power rating are equally compressible and insulating.
+Regardless, down fill power, which is a measure of the compressibility of down and correlated with insulation value, is a species-independent measure…meaning that duck and goose down with the same fill power rating are equally compressible and insulating.
 The difference between 850 fill power and 950 fill power down is the amount and weight of down required for the same insulation value.
-For example, a 20-degree Custom Revelation Quilt insulated with 850 fill power down weighs 22.54 oz, while one insulated with 950 fill power weighs 20.88 oz, and costs $85 dollars more.
+For example, a 20-degree Custom Revelation Quilt insulated with 850 fill power down weighs 22.54 oz, while one insulated with 950 fill power weighs 20.88 oz, and costs more.

 Sizing and Dimensions

-Our Stock Revelation Quilt is sized as a regular/regular which is the recommended size for users 5’6″ to 6′ in height and fits users with a girth from 48-56″.
-Enlightened Equipment provides excellent documentation for how to measure both quilt height and girth under the Size Tab on the Revelation’s product page.
+The Stock Revelation Quilt is sized like a regular/regular which is the recommended size for users 5’6″ to 6′ in height and fits users with a girth from 48-56″.
+Enlightened Equipment provides excellent documentation for how to measure both quilt height and girth under the Size Tab on the Revelation product page.
 For example, a girth of 56″ is appropriate for ground use, where you want significantly more width to block drafts along the sides (which is unnecessary in a hammock).
 The Stock Revelation is available in a wide range of sizes and widths (up to 68″) to accommodate all users’ needs.
 There’s really no need to upgrade to get a Custom Revelation from a sizing perspective.

 I was comfortable in the regular/regular, and I’m a solidly-built guy.
 I’m generally a rotisserie sleeper, making slow rotations all night long, and I found that the Revelation 20 was pleasantly roomy compared to my usual mummy sleeping bag.

 The Revelation neck closes with rear snaps and a front cordlock to tighten the drawcord around the neck.
-The drawcord is easily reachable from within the quilt and does a pretty good job of closing securing the quilt around your upper chest and neck.
+The drawcord is easily reachable from within the quilt and does a pretty good job of securing the quilt around your upper chest and neck.
 When you’re ready to go to sleep, you need to snap the back of the quilt shut, stick your head through the hole, lie back, and then cinch the drawstring closed.
 It sounds complicated but it quickly becomes second nature.

 The Stock Revelation 20 Quilt does not have a draft collar like many cold-weather mummy sleeping bags.
 A draft collar is a down-filled tube sewn at the head end of a quilt that encircles a user’s neck and upper chest and blocks heat from escaping through the top when a person moves around at night.
 Having a draft collar on a quilt rated for 20 degrees is a nice luxury but only becomes more of a necessity for colder temperature use.
 If you want one, Enlightened Equipment has just added the ability to order a draft collar on a Custom Revelation as a customization option.